Black boxes recovered after fiery Russian jet crash kills dozens

 Russian news agencies reported that the plane had been serviced as recently as last month.

-Aeroflot has long shaken off its troubled post-Soviet safety record and now has one of the world's most modern fleets on international routes where it relies on Boeing and Airbus aircraft.
+Aeroflot has shaken off its troubled post-Soviet safety record and now has one of the world's most modern fleets on international route, where it relies on Boeing and Airbus aircraft.

 The airline said the pilot had some 1,400 hours of experience flying the two-engine regional aircraft.